CiOrchestrationServiceJobInfraFailureRatioErrorSLOViolation

 Contributing Factors

-- Registry/Dependency Proxy issues causing
+runner_system_failure) - Registry/Dependency Proxy issues causing image-pull failures (surfaces as

-failed_to_pull_image(classified as runner_system_failure)
+runner_system_failure)

 Services